-- We trust managers to manage well which includes the identification and management of risk and opportunity in their service area. - We trust employees to carry out the actions required of them to mitigate risks. - It is incumbent on all to be: - a) proactive in giving confidence to others that key risks are being managed effectively, by using appropriate reporting and assurance methods. - b) proactive in obtaining assurances from others involved in carrying out actions which help manage risks for which they are responsible.
+- We employ competent and responsible managers and employees. - This is underpinned by strong recruitment and performance management processes and, where necessary, corrective action. - We trust managers to manage well which includes the identification and management of risk and opportunity in their service area. - We trust employees to carry out the actions required of them to mitigate risks. - It is incumbent on all to be: - a) proactive in giving confidence to others that key risks are being managed effectively, by using appropriate reporting and assurance methods. - b) proactive in obtaining assurances from others involved in carrying out actions which help manage risks for which they are responsible.